Jillian Peterson, PhD

 Co-founder and President

-Born and raised in England, Dr. James Densley is a Professor and Department Chair of the School of Law Enforcement and Criminal Justice at Metro State University.
-James first moved to the United States to teach special education in the New York City public schools.
-After earning his Doctorate in sociology from the University of Oxford, he quickly established himself as one of the world’s leading experts on street gangs and serious youth violence, including cyber violence.
-James’ work has attracted global media attention.
-He has been an invited or plenary speaker on three continents.
-James is the author of seven books, 50 peer-reviewed articles in leading social science journals, and over 70 book chapters, essays, and other non-refereed works.
+Born and raised in England, Dr. James Densley is Professor and Department Chair of the School of Law Enforcement and Criminal Justice at Metro State University.
+James' first job in the United States was as a special education teacher in the New York City public schools.
+After earning his Doctorate in sociology from the University of Oxford, he quickly established himself as one of the world’s leading experts on street gangs and serious youth violence, including violence online.
+James is the author or co-author of eight books and over 150 journal articles, book chapters, essays, and other works.
+He has been an invited or plenary speaker on four continents and his work has attracted acclaim, awards (including from the British Prime Minister), and global media attention.

 Katie Pekel, EdD